starchildluke/centiskorch/src/content/blog/how-i-caught-lunala-moon-ball.md

 	<img src="/images/me-lunala-pose-2.jpeg" alt="my character in Pokémon Violet, posing with Lunala who is asleep" width="630px" loading="lazy"/>
 </div>

-I'm excited to use Lunala when they allow Restricted Pokémon in VGC.
+So, to those asking if the Moon Ball is the best ball for Lunala, I say... hell yeah!
+I'm also excited to use Lunala when they allow Restricted Pokémon in VGC.
 It's a bit of a beast.

+If you're struggling to find Lunala